ciscoheat/haxedci-example/README.md

 	}
 }
 ```
-Hopefully you have grasped the basics now, but please keep reading for the details...

 ## Library usage
 To use haxedci, you need to be able to create Contexts.
 Lets build the `MoneyTransfer` class step-by-step from scratch: